Medical Laboratory Science

 Eligibility

-• Completion of the thirteen MLS prerequisite courses with a grade of C minus or higher prior to entering the program.
+Completion of all MLS prerequisite courses with a minimum grade of "C-" prior to beginning the program.

-Prerequisites: Completion of all the prerequisite courses listed in the Degree Requirements section below is required prior to starting the MLS Program.
-All prerequisite courses must have a grade of C minus or better.
+Prerequisites: Completion of all the prerequisite courses is required prior to starting the MLS Program.
+All prerequisite courses must have a minimum grade of "C-."
 It is the applicant's responsibility to submit updated transcripts to the University of Utah for all transfer work.

 Application Requirements: Applications to the MLS program are accepted through an online application system accessible on the division's website.
 Application instructions are available on the division's website by Dec.
 1. Complete application portfolios received between December 1 and February 15 will be reviewed for fall admission.
 The following is an overview of the application process: